konstanzer/Ace_versus_Ace/README.md

 **Alternative Hypothesis**

    The mean fastball release speeds between deGrom and Cole are not the same.

-**Type of Test and Test Statistic**

-   I use a Welch's t-test.
-In order to perform a Welch's t-test I use `scipy.stats.ttest_ind`.

-**What is the distribution under the null hypothesis?**
+**Distribution under the null hypothesis**

    The distribution of the null hypothesis represents the difference between the mean of the two distributions.
-Comparing the release speeds for fastballs, it is the distribution of the difference of samples means where the assumption is that the mean of this distribution is zero: 𝜇 FF_speed deGrom - 𝜇 FF_speed Cole = 0
+Comparing the release speeds for fastballs, it is the distribution of the difference of samples means where the assumption is that the mean of this distribution is zero: 𝜇FF_speed deGrom - 𝜇FF_speed Cole = 0

 **Significance level**

    I will select a standard significance level of 0.05.
-I will also use a Bonferonni correction of 3 to account for the fact that I will be comparing multiple means.
-There for my signficance for each individual test will be 𝛼=0.05/3 = 0.1666.
+I will also use a Bonferonni correction of 4 to account for the fact that I will be comparing multiple means of fastball measurements between the pitchers.
+There for my signficance for each individual test will be 𝛼=0.05/4 = 0.0125.

 **p-value**